symmetry-mag/style-guide/docs/writing-about-aging-and-disability.md

 AP recommends writers stay away from descriptions of disabled people “that connote pity, such as *afflicted with*, *battling* or *suffers from*” and says to “[a]void clich&eacute;s such as *inspiring* and *brave*.”

+Avoid using disability as a metaphor in phrases such as "fell on deaf ears" or "blind to the consequences."
+As Rachel Cohen-Rottenberg writes on the website [Disability and Representation](http://www.disabilityandrepresentation.com/2013/09/14/ableist-language/): "The stories that disability metaphors tell are deeply problematic, deeply destructive, and deeply resonant of the kinds of violence and oppression that disabled people have faced over the course of many centuries.
+They perpetuate negative and disempowering views of disabled people, and these views wind their ways into all of the things that most people feel are important.
+If a culture's language is full of pejorative metaphors about a group of people, that culture is not going to see those people as fully entitled to the same housing, employment, medical care, education, access, and inclusion as people in a more favored group."

+Writer Lydia X. Z. Brown suggests atlernatives to disability-related metaphors on their blog, [Autistic Hoya](https://www.autistichoya.com/p/ableist-words-and-terms-to-avoid.html).
+For example:
+* blind to/deaf to &arrowright; willfully ignorant, deliberately ignoring
+* crazy/schizophrenic &arrowright; wild, confusing, unpredictable
+* dumb/idiotic/stupid &arrowright; ignorant, impulsive, foolish, uninformed
+* lame &arrowright; boring, uninteresting, monotonous, uncool
+* OCD &arrowright; fastidious, meticulous, hyper-focused

+These metaphors show up in writing about science and computing, in terms such as "double-blind review."
+(Brown suggests the alternative "doubly anonymous review.")
+The [Google Developer Documentation Style Guide](https://developers.google.com/style/inclusive-documentation) suggests similar alternatives, replacing the phrase "cripples the service," with "slows down the service," and the term "sanity-check" with "check for completeness and clarity."

 In its [*Guidelines: How to Write about People with Disabilities*](https://rtcil.org/products/media/guidelines), the University of Kansas Research & Training Center on Independent Living points out: “People with disabilities are the largest minority group in America, and the only group that any person can join at any time&mdash;through disease, traumatic event, or other reason.
 Like other minority groups, there is much diversity within the disability community, and people with disabilities don’t want to be stereotyped when their stories are told.”

 According to the University of Kansas guidelines: “If you adopt respect for the individual as your guiding principle, you can have an open conversation that acknowledges both the disability and the unique identity and shared humanity of all. *How do you describe yourself?* or *How should I describe your disability?* are simple ways to begin.”